Dry Eye Treatment Services in Mantua, VA

 People Also Ask

 The 20-20-20 rule is a widely recommended practice to help reduce digital eye strain and alleviate dry eye symptoms.
 It states that for every 20 minutes spent looking at a screen, you should take a 20-second break and look at something at least 20 feet away.
-This simple habit combats the primary causes of screen-related dry eyes: reduced blink rate and prolonged focus on a near distance.
+This simple habit combats the primary causes of screen-related dry eyes: reduced blink rate and prolonged focus at a fixed distance.
 When you stare at a screen, you blink less frequently, which allows the tear film to evaporate more quickly.
-Looking into the distance helps relax the focusing muscles in your eyes.
-Consistently following this rule helps maintain better tear film stability and provides necessary rest for your visual system, making it a cornerstone of modern eye ergonomics.
+Looking into the distance helps relax the focusing muscles and encourages more complete blinking, which spreads fresh tears across the eye's surface.
+This re-moisturizes the eyes and provides a necessary rest for the visual system.
+It is a foundational behavioral strategy that eye care professionals advise alongside proper ergonomics, artificial tears, and regular eye exams.

 Google Yelp